jajoosiddhant/PES/Project1_kds/hello_world_frdmkl25z/README.md

 # Principles of Embedded Software

-This Project is the sanme as Project1_linux but ported to work in KDS.
+This Project is the same as Project1_linux but ported to work in KDS.